rabdumalikov/log_reader/README.md

+-  `src/main.cpp` - application that accept two arguments and filter out logs based on provided pattern.

 -  `src/log_reader.hpp` - LogReader implementation

--  `src/matching.hpp` - engine that search for matches using provided set of rules like `*`, and `?`.
+-  `src/matching.hpp` - engine that search for matches using provided set of rules (like `*`, and `?`).

--  `src/rules.hpp` - abstraction for controlling and introducing new rules
+-  `src/rules.hpp` - abstraction for controlling and introducing new rules (example can be found here `example/operator_plus.cpp`).

--  `src/main.cpp` - application that accept two arguments and filter out logs based on provided pattern.
+-  `src/state_machine.cpp` - state machine or **Thompson's construction** that based on the given pattern creates set of transtions, and accepting states.

 # Unit-Tests:

 I have used [Catch2](https://github.com/catchorg/Catch2) as a unit test library.

 -  `tests/matcher_tests.cpp` - unit tests for _matching.hpp_.

 -  `tests/log_reader_tests.cpp` - unit tests for _log_reader.hpp_.